 - Use to rub on sore muscles.
 Alcohol is cool when it is first applied and will sooth them.

-- Don't forget that it is a good anitbacterial.
+- Don't forget that it is a good antibacterial.
 Use it to clean out cuts and more.
 On open wounds, alcohol is not recommended.
 Use hydrogen peroxide instead.

 - Small pads can be purchased to carry in your purse.
 When antibacterial wipes aren't available, use them to wipe cart handles.
 Use the pads in public bathrooms, restaurants or any other time you need to wash your hands or surfaces.

 - Use it when someone is ill in your house.
-Keep surfaces clean to help keep bacteria and germs from spreading.
+Keep surfaces clean to help prevent bacteria and germs from spreading.

 - Put some alcohol on a cold sore to help it dry up more quickly.

 - Use it on bruises.
 Apply the alcohol every day, and it will help the black and blue mark disappear more quickly.